Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 Then, we could write a test that uses this function with memory poisoning and ensure that it fails.
 Since we are expecting a failure due to memory-poisoning, we would run this test separately from the rest of the memory-poisoning testing.

-However, performing this testing automatically is not urgent.
-It will suffice to manually verify that the test framework works, automatic tests are a 'nice to have' feature that may be left to future work.
+This testing is implemented in `programs/test/metatest.c`, which is a program designed to check that test failures happen correctly.
+It may be run via the script `tests/scripts/run-metatests.sh`.